Vacant Lot of Cabbages: Reaction

-On the16th of January a pink monocycle, fashioned from a child's tricycle by George Rose, joined the site.
+On 16 January a pink monocycle, fashioned from a child's tricycle by George Rose, joined the site.
 Alister Barry and Rose attached it to the northern wall of the site eight metres up using dyna-bolt fasteners.
-The monocycle had a fluorescent, pink spray painted trail that ran from a street-side storm water drain on Manners street, under the cabbage patch, and up to the Duchampian cycle.
+The monocycle had a fluorescent, pink spray painted trail that ran from a street-side storm water drain on Manners Street, under the cabbage patch, and up to the Duchampian cycle.

 The cabbages were watered by locals including Jerry Luccros of Zenith's plant shop who used the adjacent fish shop's hose and tap.
 The Cabbage Patch drew larger crowds than the Dominion Museum.
-Then mayor Sir Michael Fowler praised the interventions for humourously drawing attention to the vacant site.
+Then mayor Sir Michael Fowler praised the interventions for humorously drawing attention to the vacant site.

 On 25 January 1978, having received complaints and a verbal request from the absent owners (Mr. Tony Kostanich and the AM and KM Griffiths Trust) the Wellington City Council considered doing something about the pop-up art corner.
 Deputy Town Clerk Allan Smyth discussed matters with the police and lawyers and decided to clear the "home away from home" site.
 Smyth left the cabbages alone, saying "the cabbage patch is probably harmless and can, I think, remain for a while at least."